php-fig/fig-standards/proposed/http-client/http-client-meta.md

 #### Why "sendRequest"?

-The method signature `ClientInterface::sendRequest(RequestInterface $request): ResponseInterface` could be considered to be a bit too verbose.
-An initial idea would be to name it `ClientInterface::send(RequestInterface $request): ResponseInterface`.
-That would cause issues when major HTTP client libraries will implement the `ClientInterface` because most of them already have defined a function `send`.
-To allow those libraries implement `ClientInterface` without breaking backward compatibility we simply renamed it `sendRequest`.
+The method signature `ClientInterface::sendRequest(RequestInterface $request): ResponseInterface` might sound a bit verbose at first.
+An obvious improvement would be to just call the method `send`.

+The reason behind this verbosity is how existing HTTP client libraries are implemented.
+Most of them already have a method called `send` with an arbitrary signature.
+To make adoption easier we decided to choose a more verbose name.
+Besides the backward compatibility argument, future HTTP client implementations will also have the ability to implement an arbitrary API using the name `send` and still implement this standard.
+For example a simplified method signature like `send(string $method, string $url, array $headers, string $body): ResponseInterface` can be a common use case.

 ### Background